What's new

 Agent Trace v0.1.0 records — the

-open AI code-attribution wire format from Cursor + Cognition AI — so your
+open AI code-attribution wire format published by Cursor — so your

 captured history travels to any tool that reads the standard.
 Agent Trace is the